FUTA stands for the Federal Unemployment Tax Act, and it’s one of the taxes employers have to pay as part of payroll taxes.

 Any employer who doles out wages of over $1,500 to employees within a calendar year is required to pay FUTA taxes on those wages annually.
 It’s important to remember that FUTA tax is paid in addition to State Unemployment Tax (known as SUI tax or SUTA which stands for State Unemployment Tax Act); employers must pay both as part of their payroll taxes.

-The FUTA tax rate is 6% of an employee’s wages up to $7,000—any wages above $7,000 are not taxable wages for FUTA.
+The FUTA tax rate is 6% of an employee’s wages up to $7,000—any amount above the taxable wage base of $7,000 is not considered taxable wages for FUTA.

 Who pays for unemployment insurance?

-- FUTA – funded solely by the employer and collected as FUTA tax
+FUTA – funded solely by the employer (meaning: this is not withheld from employee wages) and collected as FUTA tax

 As mentioned earlier, both FUTA and SUTA are collected as taxes; these taxes are: